mustafa-rag/Bike-Store-Sales-Analysis/README.md

 - Which geographic markets are most profitable.
 - How seasonality impacts demand and revenue.

-Excel file that contain dataset, cleaning process and pivot tables can be downloaded here.
+Excel file (dataset, cleaning process, pivot tables) available here.

-An interactive PowerBi dashboard can be downloaded here.
+Interactive PowerBI dashboard available here.
 ## Data Structure
 The dataset contained one table with 113,036 records of customer orders, including: